Which course for Genealogists?

 - The Institute of Heraldic and Genealogical Studies in Canterbury, Kent (IHGS) offers a correspondence course and a Higher Certificate in Genealogy, a programme of day and weekend courses and a Diploma programme.
-Graduates of the IHGS Certificate and Diploma are granted differing exemptions from some elements of the assessment process for potential Members of AGRA.
+Graduates of the IHGS Certificate and Diploma are granted differing exemptions from some elements of the assessment process for potential Associates and Members of AGRA.
 Read a review here by Karen Cummings

 - The University of Dundee offers online modular courses in family history and local history, with a Postgraduate Certificate, a Postgraduate Diploma and a Masters.
 At present AGRA does not provide an exemption to Dundee graduates but may do so in the future.
 Read a review here by Sylvia Valentine